Fusion-Lightguns/GUN4ALL/DIY/ReadMe.md

 ## SETUP
 - Download the latest release for your board from [releases](https://github.com/Fusion-Lightguns/P.I.G.S--Pico-Gun-System/releases)
 - Grab your Pico or Kee Boar and cord.
-- Press & hold bootloader on Pico .
-Then plug it in.
+- Press & hold bootloader on Pico. - Then plug it in.
 - Drag N Drop whichever Player you want to use on that board.
 - Unplug board .
 - Build your lightgun.
 See more here [Fusion Website DIY](https://www.fusionlightguns.com/diy)
 - Secure LED emitters to screen/tv/monitor/whatever.
 - Plug in assembled gun .
 - When gun first plugged in it will auto go into calibrate mode.
 Calibrate for your screen with [calibrate instructions](#calibration)
+- Download and open GUI if you desire .

 ## Parts